celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 > and eventually included in a block, yet failing because the transaction ends
 > up exceeding the gas limit.

 Fees are not currently refunded.
 While users can specify a gas price, the total fee is then calculated by simply multiplying the gas limit by the gas price.
 The entire fee is then deducted from the transaction no matter what.

 ## Fee market

-By default, Celestia uses mempools that prioritize fees, however mempool usage cannot be enforced at the protocol level.
+By default, Celestia consensus nodes will use mempools that prioritize fees, however mempool usage cannot be enforced at the protocol level.
+There is currently no enforced minimum fee, this value is set by each consensus node in their `app.toml`.
+Transactions that do not exceed that given gas price will not be able to enter the that node's mempool, and thus they will also not be gossiped by that node.

 ## Estimating PFB cost

 Generally, the gas used by a PFB transaction involves a static "fixed cost" and a dynamic cost based on the size of each blob involved in the transaction.

-> Note: For a general usecase of a normal account submitting a PFB, the static
+> Note: For a general use case of a normal account submitting a PFB, the static
 > costs can be treated as such.
-However, due to the description of how gas works
+However, due to the description above of how gas
-> in the cosmos-sdk this is not always the case.
-Notably, if we use a vesting
+> works in the cosmos-sdk this is not always the case.
+Notably, if we use a
-> account or the `feegrant` modules, then these static costs change.
+> vesting account or the `feegrant` modules, then these static costs change.

-The "fixed cost" is an approximation of the gas consumed by operations outside the function GasToConsume (for example, signature verification, tx size, read access to accounts), which has a default value of 65,000.
+The "fixed cost" is an approximation of the gas consumed by operations outside the function `GasToConsume` (for example, signature verification, tx size, read access to accounts), which has a default value of 65,000.

 > Note: the first transaction sent by an account (sequence number == 0) has an